Advertising Help Centre

 Using Additional keywords

 In the Additional Keywords tab, you can add your own keywords to target.
 Use this section to add and bid on keywords not mentioned in the Suggested Keywords section.
-You can add additional keywords in two ways:

 • Through the text box, using one keyword per line and up to 100 keywords at a time.